top of page

 Professional Qualifications & Memberships

-• Degree in Canine Behaviour and Training (3 years, Hull University)
+• Degree in Canine Behaviour and Training (Hull University)

 • Member of the Professional Pet Guild (PPG)